-- 1. Ensure the Windows machine you will install the DGE extension on has access to the internet. - Ensure the time on the Windows machine is accurate.
+- 1. Ensure the Windows machine you will install the DGE extension on has access to the internet. - 2.
+Ensure the time on the Windows machine is accurate.
 Windows includes Internet Time Synchronization software (under Date & Time, click the Internet Time tab and enable it with default settings).
 See a detailed explanation below. - 3.
-Identify the administrator password for your Windows servers so that they can be queried using WMI. - 4.
-Identify the username and password with SYSDBA level rights you will use to monitor Oracle databases. - Identify, and if necessary, enable the (read-only) SNMP community string (SNMP v1 or v2) or username, password and optionally encryption key (SNMP v3) used by SNMP-capable devices on your network. - 6.
-Update firewall rules and/or access lists (ACL) on routers to allow SNMP queries on the UDP port specified below from the DGE extension against the servers/routers/switches to be monitored by Traverse.
-If the servers are going to be installed at different physical locations, ensure that firewall rules or router access-lists have been updated to allow bi-directional communication between various Traverse components:
+Identify the administrator password for your Windows servers so that they can be queried using WMI - Identify the username and password with SYSDBA level rights you will use to monitor Oracle databases. - 5.
+Identify, and if necessary, enable the (read-only) SNMP community string (SNMP v1 or v2) or username, password and optionally encryption key (SNMP v3) used by SNMP-capable devices on your network. - 6.
+Update firewall rules and/or access lists (ACL) on routers to allow SNMP queries from the DGEx to monitored devices.
+The default is UDP 161.
+Also, ensure the DGEx has TCP access to the Cloud using the ports listed in the table below.